iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Scale horizontally: Add more servers to your backend

 ### CAP Theorem
+With distributed systems, we can store information on multiple nodes where each node is then partitioned for scalability and reliability.
+In such scenarios, we need to talk about CAP theorem.
 CAP theorem states that it is impossible for a distributed software system to simultaneously provide more than two out of three of the following guarantees (CAP): Consistency, Availability, and Partition tolerance.
 When we design a distributed system, trading off among CAP is almost the first thing we want to consider.
 CAP theorem says while designing a distributed system, we can pick only two of the following three options:

 Consistency: All nodes see the same data at the same time.
 Consistency is achieved by updating several nodes before allowing further reads.